Safeguarding at Northamptonshire FA

 Support for Welfare Officers

 A Club Welfare Officer deals with poor practice cases within their club, gives advice and guidance to club members and ensures everyone is playing their part in keeping the games safe and inclusive.

 In order to become a Welfare Officer, you are required to have an up-to-date Criminal Records Check, an FA Safeguarding Children Qualification, a committee safeguarding course qualification and will have to have attended a Welfare Officers Workshop.

-Ongoing support, advice, training guidance is available at any time via our County Welfare Officer, Sue Miller.
+Ongoing support, advice, training and guidance is available at any time via our Designated Safeguarding Officer.